-Factors affecting results or interpretation: Samples received in heparin are not amenable to PCR based analysis and can therefore not be tested for JAK2 or MPL mutations.
-Note there are rare mutations of both JAK2 and MPL occurring in other codons that are not detected using with the assays deployed by the LMH laboratory.
+Factors affecting results or interpretation: Samples received in heparin are not amenable to PCR based analysis and can therefore not be tested for JAK2 V617F or MPN NGS panel.
+Note there are rare mutations of both JAK2 and MPL occurring in other codons that are not detected using the MPN panel assay deployed by the LMH laboratory.
+The LMH laboratory plan to launch an enhanced myeloid gene panel which will cover the full length of these genes and can be used to detect these rare mutations as well where there is a very strong suspicion of an underlying MPN.
+Please enquire if this service is required.